seboll13/MovieStats/README.md

 # Movie and Show Statistics Analyser

 ## Overview
-The goal of this project is to provide a simple and easy-to-use tool to analyse personal ratings of movies and shows along with a simple recommending system.
-The script `ratings_analyser.py` initiates a connection to a local database to retrieve the provided ratings and then computes various statistics based on the data.
-The main program `main.py` intially creates and populates the database based on a provided csv file.
-When populating, the `imdb_fetcher.py` script is used to fetch cast and crew information from IMDb since it is not provided by default in the csv file.
-The `imdb_fetcher.py` script uses the IMDbPY library to fetch the required information.
-Finally, `db_functions.py` contains all functions necessary to interact with the database.
+This project offers a comprehensive tool for analysing personal ratings of movies and shows, featuring a straightforward recommendation system.
+Utilising the `moviestats` package and `main.py` script, the program initialises a ratings database from `imdb_ratings.csv` and enriches it with detailed IMDb data, including cast and crew, upon first execution.
+Subsequent runs update the database to reflect any changes in the CSV.

+## Components
+- `ratings_analyser.py`: Manages databse connextions to compute statistics from user ratings.
+- `imdb_fetcher.py`: Fetches detailed information from IMDb to complete database entries.
+- `db_functions.py`: Handles database interations, such as table creation, data insertion, and queries.
+- `plotting_utils.py`: Provides data visualisation capabilities.
+- `helpers.py`: Includes various utility functions supporting data analysis.

 ## Recommendations
-The `recommendations.py` module is used to provide movie recommendations based on the analysed IMDb ratings data.
-The recommendations are tailored to the user's preferences, which are inferred from the provided csv file of ratings.
-The recommendation algorithm considers multiple parameters, which are currently being tested and optimised for the best performance.
+The `recommendations.py` module offers personalised movie suggestions based on user ratings.
+The algorithm is under development and currently simply gives the most possible genre combinations.

-## Features
+## Current Features
-- Total watching time
+- Total movie watching time
 - Top rated movies and shows
-- The list of movies and shows for each rating
 - The distribution of rating differences between IMDb and personal ratings
 - Average rating for highest-rated actors and directors
-- Movie count and average rating for most frequent actors
 - Movie list for a specific actor or director
+- ... and more to come!

 ## Requirements
 Before running the script, ensure you have the following requirements installed:
 - Python 3.9 or higher
 - pandas, matplotlib, numpy, sqlite3, imdbpy

-## Usage
+## Getting Started
+1. Navigate to the `Code` directory.
-To use the script, simply type `python main.py` in your terminal.
-The script will output the statistics to the terminal.
+2. Run `python main.py` in your terminal.
+3. Review the statistics and graphs output to the terminal.

-Ensure that the `imdb_ratings.csv` file is in the folder `data/`.
+Note: Ensure that the `imdb_ratings.csv` file is in the folder `Code/data/`.
 Please keep the csv file content as is to avoid any parsing error whilst executing the script.
 The file should contain the following columns: Const, Your Rating, Date Rated, Title, URL, Title Type, IMDb Rating, Runtime (mins), Year, Genres, Num Votes, Release Date, Directors.

-## Development
+## Development and Contributions
-The project is still in development and will be updated with new features and improvements over time.
+The project is actively being enhanced with new features.
+Contributions, suggestions, and feedback are welcome.

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as you see fit.